mozilla/hawk/README.md

 provides a timestamp and a nonce which the server can use to prevent replay attacks outside a narrow time window.
 Also unlike Digest, this mechanism is not intended to protect the key itself (user's password in Digest) because the client and server must both have access to the key material in the clear.

+In addition, **Hawk** supports a method for granting third-parties temporary access to individual resources using a query parameter called _bewit_ (leather straps used to attach a tracking device to the leg of a hawk).

 ## Time Synchronization